kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 0.7.8 =
+* initializeDatabase only checks for existence of table if db_version is wrong
+* added index in database to optimize queries

+= 0.7.7 =
+* sorting by year or other attributes now does sub-sorting by add-date, so the order might be correct in the years

 = 0.7.6 =
 * corrected problem with incorrect JSON encoding (replaced calls to addslashes() with calls to json_encode())